HCDigitalScholarship/intervals/sections/05_Ngrams.md

 ### n (int)

   * When gathering N-grams, we can either search for N-grams of a specific length, or simply collect intervals until a rest is reached.
+By default, `n` is set to 3, so to find N-grams of 3 consecutive intervals, simply leave this parameter unspecificed and do not include it in the command line.
+Below is an example of a command line which will find all N-grams containing five consecutive intervals in the imported piece:

+`mel = piece.melodic(kind = "c", compound = False)`
+`ngrams = mel.ngrams(n = 5)`

+  * Additionally, to find N-grams of the maximum length until a rest is found, set `n = -1`.

+### entries(): All N-grams or entries only?

+  * By default, the `ngrams()` function will find every single series of intervals of its given length, creating a moving window that will find not only the N-grams representing the beginnings of melody lines, but also those same N-grams starting from the second interval, and from the third, and so on.
+We can include only the N-grams beginning after a rest, section break, or fermata with the `entries()` function.

+`mel = piece.melodic(kind = "c", compound = False)`
+`ngrams = mel.ngrams(n = -1)`
+`entries = ngrams.entries()`
+Additionally, we can clean up the resulting DataFrame by removing empty rows, such as those which would have previously contained submelodies of the entry melodies:
+`cleaned_entries = entries.dropna(how = "all").fillna(' ')`
+`cleaned_entries`

+### combineUnisons (bool)

+  *

 -----